 Neeraj joined Battery in 2000 and invests in SaaS and internet companies across all stages.
 He was a founding investor in BladeLogic (NASDAQ: BLOG, acquired by BMC) and has invested in several other companies that have gone on to stage IPOs, including Bazaarvoice (NASDAQ: BV); Coupa (NASDAQ:COUP); Guidewire Software (NYSE: GWRE); Marketo (NASDAQ: MKTO, acquired by Vista Equity Partners); Nutanix (NASDAQ: NTNX); Omniture (NASDAQ: OMTR, acquired by Adobe); RealPage (NASDAQ: RP); and Wayfair (NYSE: W).

-Neeraj has been recognized on the Forbes Midas List, which ranks the top 100 venture capitalists in the world, for the past nine consecutive years.
+Neeraj has been recognized on the Forbes Midas List, which ranks the top 100 venture capitalists in the world, for the past ten consecutive years.
 In 2019, he cracked the top ten on the list by reaching number nine.
 In 2017, Neeraj was named to the Top 20 Venture Capitalists Worldwide by the New York Times.
 Neeraj has provided insights on current market trends in publications including The Wall Street Journal, The Boston Globe, CNBC.com, Forbes, TechCrunch and The New York Times.
 Prior to Battery, Neeraj worked as a product manager at RealNetworks and an operating executive at SkyTV.
 Neeraj holds a BS in computer science from Cornell and an MBA from the Harvard Business School.